cedricwalter/cedricwalter.github.io/_posts/2009-06-18-make-a-vmware-copy-of-a-live-linux-server.md

 ## Solution 3: cloning with VMware vCenter Converter (awful workaround raid)

-Another solution would be to break the Software RAID mirroring, just temporary to make a snapshot, but that would also require me to boot the server –&gt; not acceptable for me!
+Another solution would be to break the Software RAID mirroring, just temporary to make a snapshot, but that would also require me to boot the server –> not acceptable for me!

 ## Solution 4 cloning with clonesys